 Before joining Bannikin, Katie served as PR and Media Relations Manager for a luxury active tour-operator and supported media outreach for clients in the food and wellness industry with a Toronto-based boutique PR agency.

 Humber College - Film and Television Production

-Ashley Bowes is a PR and digital marketing specialist, with a creative background in writing and video production.
+Ashley Bowes is a media relations and digital marketing specialist, with a creative background in writing and video production.
 After studying Film and Television production in Toronto, she moved abroad to Edinburgh and landed her first marketing gig promoting comedic acts during the world’s largest arts festival.

-Prior to joining Bannikin, Ashley’s passion for travel and adventure has lead her to some far-flung corners of the earth, fueling her drive to create compelling global stories and digital content.
-She specializes in growing the online presence for several travel brands and has developed her own personal brand to promote ecotourism and outdoor adventures.
+Prior to joining Bannikin, Ashley’s passion for travel and adventure has lead her to some far-flung corners of the earth, fuelling her drive to create compelling global stories and digital content.
+She specializes in growing the online presence for several travel brands and has developed her own personal brand to promote sustainable tourism and outdoor adventures.
 Ashley managed the global social media for Young Travel Professionals and previously produced digital media for the Smithsonian Tropical Research Institute in Panama.